 why is that important you ask?

-because each plate and bowl are made from 100% renewable and bpi-certified compostable fallen leaves; meaning no trees or palms are harvested or cut down for this purpose. the production of verterra dinnerware is simple, fallen leaves are gathered and shaped using steam, heat, and pressure, all without the use of chemical bonding agents. these products are also microwave and oven safe, so aside from being completely non-toxic and chemical free, the verterra dinnerware line will biodegrade within two months without the use of chemical agents. need a little more info, well verterra production is located in se asia where only women are employed, receiving fair wages and access to health care.
+Because, each plate and bowl are made from 100% renewable and bpi-certified compostable fallen leaves; meaning no trees or palms are harvested or cut down for this purpose.
+The production of Verterra Dinnerware is simple, fallen leaves are gathered and shaped using steam, heat, and pressure, all without the use of chemical bonding agents.
+These products are also microwave and oven safe, so aside from being completely non-toxic and chemical free, the verterra dinnerware line will biodegrade within two months without the use of chemical agents.
+Need a little more info, well verterra production is located in SE Asia where only women are employed, they are receiving fair wages, and access to health care.

-and let's not forgot about all of the amazing volunteers that helped make feast possible! i know ya'll spent long hours hauling shit around, setting up chef stations, tearing down structures, and just your overall contribution to such a wonderful seamless event, a big thank you is in order!
+And, let's not forget about all of the amazing volunteers that helped make feast possible!
+I know y'all spent long hours hauling shit around, setting up chef stations, tearing down structures, and just overall contribution to such a wonderful seamless event, a big thank you is in order!

 disclosure: i was invited to participate and provide feast coverage with a blogger pass which included entry to the grand tasting, night market, and drink tank events in exchange for festival coverage before, during, and after. all opinions expressed are my own.